 Happy St. Patrick’s Day!

 I’ve never made corned beef before and I was excited to try it out this year.
 I thought about baking it or roasting it but I decided to go the traditional route and boil it.
-I have to say, boiling meat seemed a bit strange to me but I was pleasantly surprised when I ate it because it turned out tender, juicy and delicious.
-I served the corned beef with cabbage, potatoes and carrots.
-I sautéed the onions and cabbage with olive oil and minced garlic for a simple but flavorful side dish – much better than soggy cabbage.
+Boiling meat seemed a bit strange to me but I was pleasantly surprised when I ate it because it turned out tender, juicy, and delicious.
+I served the corned beef with cabbage, potatoes, and carrots.
+Next, I sautéed the onions and cabbage with olive oil and minced garlic for a simple but flavorful side dish – much better than soggy cabbage.
 Instead of boiling the carrots and potatoes, I decided to roast them with simple seasonings and olive oil, they turned out perfect.
 This was a delicious meal that we all enjoyed, my kids especially loved the corned beef.
 I served the meat with whole grain mustard and sweet and spicy mustard – both were terrific dipping sauces.

 - 2 lb corned beef with seasonings

 - 2 cups of shredded green cabbage

 - Sea salt and freshly cracked pepper, to taste

 - 5-6 carrots, peeled and cut in half